404NotFound-Error/Daily-Record/README.md

 read till p95 of haskell

 2026/1/27
 take midterm of CS204 this morning, finally get it done!
+wrote #75 & #1061 on leetcode